team-monite/monite-sdk/packages/sdk-drop-in/README.md

 >
   <script slot="fetch-token" type="module">
     async function fetchToken() {
-      // Provide your own implementation to fetch the token
+      // Provide your own implementation to receive the token
-      // and pass it to the iframe app using the communicator const res = await fetch('/my-api/monite/auth/token', {
+      // and pass it to the iframe application using the communicator const res = await fetch('/my-api/monite/auth/token', {
         method: 'POST',
         headers: {